The Bronx: Symbolism

 The 1981 film Fort Apache, The Bronx is another film that used the Bronx's gritty image for its storyline.
 The movie's title is from the nickname for the 41st Police Precinct in the South Bronx which was nicknamed "Fort Apache".
 Also from 1981 is the horror film Wolfen making use of the rubble of the Bronx as a home for werewolf type creatures.
 Knights of the South Bronx, a true story of a teacher who worked with disadvantaged children, is another film also set in the Bronx released in 2005.
 The Bronx was the setting for the 1983 film Fuga dal Bronx, also known as Bronx Warriors 2 and Escape 2000, an Italian B-movie best known for its appearance on the television series Mystery Science Theater 3000.
 The plot revolves around a sinister construction corporation's plans to depopulate, destroy and redevelop the Bronx, and a band of rebels who are out to expose the corporation's murderous ways and save their homes.
 The film is memorable for its almost incessant use of the phrase, "Leave the Bronx!"
 Many of the movie's scenes were filmed in Queens, substituting as the Bronx.
 Rumble in the Bronx, filmed in Vancouver, was a 1995 Jackie Chan kung-fu film, another which popularized the Bronx to international audiences.
 Last Bronx, a 1996 Sega game played on the bad reputation of the Bronx to lend its name to an alternate version of post-Japanese bubble Tokyo, where crime and gang warfare is rampant.
+The 2016 Netflix series The Get Down is based on the development of hip hop in 1977 in the South Bronx.